Granadine Confederation: Federal subjects

-The nation was formed by the union of these Sovereign States which were confederated in perpetuity to form a Sovereign Nation, free and independent with the name “Confederation Granadine".
+The nation was formed by the union of these Sovereign States which were confederated in perpetuity to form a Sovereign Nation, free and independent with the name "Granadine Confederation".

-During 1858 the new constituency, with its majority of conservatives, convened and signed the Constitution for the Confederation Granadine of 1858, confirming Bogotá as its Federal Capital.
+During 1858 the new constituency, with its majority of conservatives, convened and signed the Constitution for the Granadine Confederation of 1858, confirming Bogotá as its Federal Capital.

 On July 12, 1861, after fighting the constitutional government of the president Mariano Ospina Rodríguez, the general Tomas Cipriano de Mosquera created the Sovereign State of Tolima, created out of the State of Cundinamarca.
 This was confirmed and legalized by the rest of the states of the Colombian Union, by means of Article 41 of the Pact of the Union on September 20, 1861, reaffirming the legality of the institutionalism of Tolima.

 Constitution of 1858

 By the conservative mandate of Mariano Ospina Rodríguez, Congress passed and approved a new Constitution for the country on May 22, 1858.

-By this constitution, the country was named officially as the Confederation Granadine and conformed by eight sovereign states.
+By this constitution, the country was named officially as the Granadine Confederation and conformed by eight sovereign states.

 More power and representation were given to the provinces, as each state could have its own legislature and elect its own president.

 The vice presidency was abolished and replaced with a dignitary named by the Congress.

 The president and senators could be elected to serve a period of four years and the Representatives of the House for two.

 The Constitution also listed the powers and obligations of the states and of the central government, and gave parameters to creating new laws and amending the constitution.
 It included the basic freedoms, and rights of the people.
 The constitution was important as it signaled the official beginning of the confederacy and set legal parameters.